top of page

 Where can we find an advocate?

-Advocates can be sourced through different organisations and agencies, depending on circumstances.
-We may be our own advocates.
-As well as advocate for those we care for.
-We may also choose a trusted friend or family member to advocate on our behalf.
+Professional advocates can be sourced through different organisations and agencies, depending on circumstances.
+There’s no one-size-fits-all.
+Sometimes we might want to be our own advocate.
+Other times, we might want a friend, a family member, or someone with experience to stand with us.
 In this case, we should be clear on how we expect them to help us.

 1. Self-advocacy

-Many carers feel confident and able to speak for ourselves and on behalf of the person we care for.
+Many of us feel confident and able to speak for ourselves and on behalf of the person we care for.
 This can work well as we will know what works for us and those we care for.

-If considering self-advocacy, Carers UK has a guide for carers called Being Heard which provides information.
-And suggests ways to help carers advocate for themselves and those we care for.
+If considering self-advocacy, Carers UK has a guide called Being Heard which provides information.
+And suggests ways to help us advocate for ourselves and those we look after.

 2. Carer Services

-Most Carers Services have specialist carer support workers who advocate for carers.
+Most Carers Services have specialist carer support workers who can advocate for us.
 If not, they can support us to identify an advocacy service in our area.
 We can find our local Carers’ service here.

 3. Local and National Organisations